Twin-2/data-structures-and-algorithms/linked-list/README.md

 Methods:
 - append - add a new node at the end of the LL.
     - Parameter: (value for the node)
-- insert - insert a new node before the desired value.
+- insertBefore - insert a new node before the desired value.
+    - Parameters: (value to search for, value for the new node)
+- insertAfter - insert a new node after the desired value.
     - Parameters: (value to search for, value for the new node)
 - shift - add a new node to the beginning of the LL
     - Parameters: (value for the new node)